Augusta, Georgia: Top employers

+According to the Augusta Economic Development Authority as of 2013, the top manufacturing employers in the city were:

+The top public sector employers were:

+Arts and culture

 Historic districts

-Augusta Downtown Historic District is a historic district that encompasses most of downtown Augusta and its pre-Civil War area.
-It was listed on the National Register of Historic Places in 2004.
+There are 10 historic districts throughout the city of Augusta.
+The most prominent, Augusta Downtown Historic District, encompasses most of downtown Augusta and its pre-Civil War area.
+The Augusta Downtown Historic District was listed on the National Register of Historic Places in 2004.